rmj3197/MDDC/docs/source/development/CONTRIBUTING.rst

 Future Developments
 ---------------------

-MDDC was first released on PyPI on February 03, 2024.
 Regular updates and bug fixes are planned to continually enhance the package's functionality and user experience.
-We are actively planning to include additional methods based on the kernel-based quadratic-distance.
 One of our primary goals is to make MDDC increasingly user-friendly, with improvements to the user experience and the layout of the outputs.
 User feedback is highly valued and will be a key driver of future development.
 This Life Cycle Statement is subject to periodic review and will be updated to reflect the evolving nature of MDDC.